midhul-p/midhul-p/README.md

 # Hey there! 👋

 ## About Me
-I'm a passionate developer with expertise in Angular, HTML, CSS, JavaScript, and jQuery, coupled with a knack for crafting captivating big data visualizations.
+I'm a passionate developer with expertise in JavaScript, Angular, React coupled with a knack for crafting captivating big data visualizations.
 My journey in software development is fueled by a deep-seated desire to engineer impactful solutions and foster a dynamic community of developers.

-## What I'm Working On
+## What I've Built
-I'm currently pouring my energy into [developwithmi.com](https://developwithmi.com/), an upcoming community platform meticulously designed to empower developers with comprehensive insights spanning coding techniques, financial literacy, and life hacks.
-Let's join forces and collaboratively shape the future of developer communities!
+Here are Featured Repositories :
+- **[Angular Microfrontend](https://github.com/midhul-p/ngx-navigate-back)** – Implementing Native Federation with Angular to enable independent deployments of microfrontends.
+- **[ngx-navigate-back](https://github.com/iammidhul/ngx-navigate-back)** – An Angular library that provides seamless navigation back functionality in applications.

 ## Get in Touch
-- 📸 Follow me on Instagram: [developwith.mi](https://www.instagram.com/developwith.mi/)
+- 📝 Follow my blogs on Medium: [@iammidhul](https://medium.com/@iammidhul)
-- 📸 Follow me on Medium: [Medium](https://medium.com/@iammidhul)
+- 💼 Connect with me on LinkedIn: [Midhul P](https://www.linkedin.com/in/iammidhul/)

 ## My Tech Stack
 Here's a glimpse of my toolkit:
-- **Frontend**: Angular, HTML, CSS, JavaScript, jQuery
+- **Frontend**: JavaScript, Recat, Angular, HTML, CSS
 - **Data Visualization**: Highcharts, D3.js

 ## Let's Collaborate!
 I thrive on innovative projects and meaningful collaborations.
 Whether you're brimming with an exciting idea or simply looking to connect, feel free to reach out.
 Together, let's embark on a journey to build something truly remarkable!